Four taken to hospital after crash

 The collision, involving a BMW and a Ford Focus, happened on the A82, south of Laggan, just before 15:40 on Sunday.

-Police said one of the vehicles overturned and ended up on its roof, trapping a man inside.
+Police said one of the vehicles overturned and ended up on its roof.

-He was freed by fire crews and airlifted to hospital suffering from head and pelvic injuries.
+A man was airlifted to Raigmore Hospital in Inverness suffering from head and pelvic injuries and the child was taken to the same hospital.

-An eight-year-old child in the car was taken to Raigmore Hospital in Inverness by ambulance but was not thought to be seriously hurt.
+The child was not thought to be seriously hurt.

 Two casualties from the other vehicle were taken to hospital in Fort William.
 Their injuries were also not thought to be serious.